Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 With new-found motivation, Centurion Minion forces up with all his strength, readily escaping the binds, slapping one of the druids to get his gear back, and vaulting through the opening.

-The very moment he exits back into the mansion, the mirage of the nightmare begins to fade along with all those gorgeous druid girls.
+The very moment he exits back into the mansion, the mirage of the nightmare begins to fade along with all those gorgeous forest girls.

 He takes a moment to catch his breath.
 Never has he felt so terrified, and yet so rewarded at once.
 Centurion Minion takes a final glance back into the room that contained him – a pleasantly-furnished room with sensible, if fancy tastes.
 The one thing standing out to him is the large, glowing ranged illusion slip on the ceiling.